4 Best Roguelike Games for PC

 It took me 37 hours to get to the point where I felt I needed a break from the game and it’s not even out of early access.
 I foresee my played time reaching 3 digits before it gets uninstalled.

 “This may be, in fact, the most entertaining game I've ever played.
 It's great to just sit down and knock out the daily, or binge play for 8 hrs straight grinding out ascension levels. “— TitansPepeMeme

 As the quirkiest game I have ever played (excluding Days of the Tentacles) Kingsway was a sure candidate to the list of best PC roguelike games.

-On the surface it’s not much different than most roguelike RPG’s.
-You battle bad guys, loot items that makes your character stronger, die and then proceed to do it all over again until you have built up enough bonuses and knowledge to defeat the end boss.
+On the surface, it’s not much different than most roguelike RPG’s.
+You battle bad guys, loot items that make your character stronger, die and then proceed to do it all over again until you have built up enough bonuses and knowledge to defeat the end boss.